mhweber/Rspatialworkshop/README.md

 # Rspatialworkshop
 ## An R data package for the 2020 R user group spatial workshop

-This package provides some example R datasets for demonstration purposes for the 2021 R spatial workshop including City of [Austin GIS data pusblished as ArcGIS REST services](http://www.arcgis.com/home/search.html?q=owner%3A%22CTM.Publisher%22) and PNW states in custom Albers projection.
+This package provides some example R datasets for demonstration purposes for the 2021 R spatial workshop.
 The ArcGIS REST services have been scraped and transformed to `sf` objects using the [esri2sf R package](https://github.com/yonghah/esri2sf):

 ## Installation